Mera Pati Sirf Mera Hai: Plot

 Prakash Chandra is a proprietor of a textile showroom.
-He is distressed with his virago wife Roopa who fails to respect her husband and is hard-hearted towards his daughter Pinky.
-However, Prakash condones her, for the felicity of his sister Jyoti as Roopa is the sibling of her husband Deepak.
-Meanwhile, Prakash is surprised to see Sharda a bank officer as his neighbour and recollects the past.
-Prakash is a platform tailor before, but after the arrival of Sharda, his life takes a U-turn, and becomes a famous designer with her heartening and backing.
+He is distressed with his virago wife Roopa, who fails to respect her husband and is hardhearted towards his daughter Pinky.
+However, Prakash condones her for the felicity of his sister Jyoti, as Roopa is the sibling of her husband Deepak.
+Meanwhile, Prakash is surprised to see Sharda, a bank officer, as his neighbour and recollects the past.
+Prakash was a platform tailor before, but after the arrival of Sharda, his life takes a U-turn and he becomes a famous designer with her heartening and backing.
 Further, they silently love each other.
-During that time, Prakash finds that Jyoti is pregnant by Deepak who approves the match provided Prakash knits Roopa which he does so.
+During that time, Prakash finds that Jyoti is pregnant by Deepak, who approves the match provided Prakash knits Roopa, which he does so.
 Being aware of it, Roopa spreads a veil of rumours.
 As a result, Sharda is mortified.
 Thus, Sharda decides to teach her a lesson, shifts into their house, and starts teasing her along with Prakash.
-Annoyed, Roopa whisks with roguish Gulshan a man that holds a rivalry with Sharda, and abducts Pinky.
-Then, she arraigns Sharda but Advocate Shankar Dayal Sharma elder brother of Sharda proves Roopa as the convict.
-Moreover, she is betrayed by Gulshan and Prakash rescues Pinky.
-Until Roopa realises her mistake Prakash is going to marry Sharda.
+Annoyed, Roopa whisks with roguish Gulshan, a man that holds a rivalry with Sharda, and abducts Pinky.
+Then, she arraigns Sharda, but Advocate Shankar Dayal Sharma, elder brother of Sharda, proves Roopa as the convict.
+Moreover, she is betrayed by Gulshan, and Prakash rescues Pinky.
+Until Roopa realises her mistake, Prakash is going to marry Sharda.
 Immediately, she rushes, repents, and pleads pardon.
 At last, Sharda closes her drama and moves on.
-Finally, the movie ends on a happy note with the reunion of Prakash & Roopa.
+Finally, the movie ends on a happy note with the reunion of Prakash and Roopa.